avlk/toy-coding-agent/scripts/goals check.md

 Based on the feedback above, have the goals been met?
 Respond with only one word: Yes or No.

 If there are any unmet goals, respond with No.
-If there are corrections needed, return No. If there are any issues higher then Minor, return No.
+If there are any issues higher then Minor, return No.
 If some goals are only partially (or mostly) met, respond with No.

+If the goals are met, all tests pass and only Minor or cosmetic corrections are suggested, respond with Yes.
 Otherwise, respond with Yes.